Helping Your Pet Through Grief and Loss: A Practical Guide

 Cats

-- Changes in grooming habits (excessive or reduced grooming)
+- Changes in grooming habits (excessive grooming to the point of bald spots, or stopping grooming entirely)

 - Increased attachment to remaining family members